Month of the Holy Souls II (Day 1)

 Jesus, Earth’s Immortal One.

-O let us all praise God, the source of our loving
+Let us all praise God, the source of our loving, who calls us to the Wedding Feast –

 Prayer